Your time at Imperial College Business School

 Octopus Digital is extremely exciting and challenging and that’s why it thrives me.
-Because it requires strategic leadership in terms of setting up a new company, establishing cross functional teams across different geographies and cultures, co-mingling process automation knowledge with data science, developing new IPs (intellectual properties) and products with distinctive go-to market strategies.
+Because it requires strategic leadership in terms of setting up a new company, establishing cross-functional teams across different geographies and cultures, co-mingling process automation knowledge with data science, developing new IPs (intellectual properties) and products with distinctive go-to-market strategies.
 The most exciting part is that all the effort will lead to an IPO of Octopus within a realistically aggressive time span.
-For Battle Tested Consultant, it’s about helping SMEs develop their intrinsic and extrinsic resources and capabilities necessary to be able to internationalise and get out of their comfort zone while improving quality of profits.
+For Battle Tested Consultant, it’s about helping SMEs develop their intrinsic and extrinsic resources and capabilities necessary to be able to internationalise and get out of their comfort zone while improving the quality of profits.

 What is your proudest achievement in the job so far?

 It is when we helped the world’s largest district cooling company called Empower, Emirates Central Cooling Systems Corporation in Dubai; and supplied them the world’s biggest district cooling SCCDC (Supervisory Command, Control and Data Center) and IoT system.
 The system connected all buildings all over Dubai via IoT to a central control room for autonomous management via AI (Artificial Intelligence).
 It was a team effort that led to the birth of Octopus Digital to replicate that success across countries and industries.

 In what way is remaining connected to your alumni network important to you?

 Remaining connected to the alumni network is very very important because I consider it absolutely vital not only to maintain connections among alumni but to nurture them by continuous learning.
 ‘Strength of Weak Ties’, as we know, can go a long way in terms of career growth too.
 I continuously look forward to opportunities to connect, interact, meet with and learn from the alumni community across the globe with an intention to mind-share and help each other in their journeys.